MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/scenarios/devops-deployment-model.md

 - Single Power Platform Advanced Maker Deployment with Shared Power Platform Environments for the Advanced Maker Canvas Application, Validation, Test and Production Environments

-- Single Shared Azure DevOps where all Advanced Makers collaborate on Solutions.
+- Single Shared Azure DevOps where all Makers collaborate on Solutions.

 ## Power Platform 1 to Many DevOps

-In this scenario the following is assumed:
+In this scenario the following elements are assumed:

 - Single Power Platform Advanced Maker Deployment with Shared Power Platform Environments for the Advanced Maker Canvas Application, Validation, Test and Production Environments